-Amina Akhter offers guidance to one of her students. © Asian University for Women
+Amina Akhter offers guidance to one of her students.

+© Asian University for Women new information into problem-solving and learning.
+"We adapted the course for the AUW campus," she explained, "by having students watch the lecture in class together, followed by a discussion session.
+Watching the lecture together and then discussing it helps us catch if the students understand the content or need more help with a component.
+Then students do three hours of lab work over the course of a week.
+And, to keep students motivated, extensive office hours are offered."
+Students submit their assignments for online grading through the MOOC, but Ms. Akhter and her colleagues also instituted an on-campus assessment to measure students' learning.
 And the results to date?
 "Initially, when we were offering CS50, I was not sure about the outcome and how successful we might be," she said, "and frankly, all of our students found the course challenging."
 Yet she is proud that all 107 students from the first two sessions of the course have successfully completed it, and that more than 100 students are signed up for the current session.
 Ms. Akhter believes students take away more than programming skills from the course.
 "Our students can have live conversations with students throughout the world," she said.
 "This gives them a greater sense of confidence and takes them to a different level - and it shows them that geographic distance doesn't matter as much."

-Making Effective Use of Innovative Tools

-Technology can promote an inquiry-based style of learning.
+Making Effective Use of Innovative Tools 66 Technology can promote an inquiry-based style of learning.

 A 2016 United Board survey highlighted our network institutions' keen interest in using technology to enhance teaching and learning.
 Sixty-four percent of survey respondents indicated they planned to introduce an online or hybrid course at their institutions within the year, and 92 percent said their institutions would welcome an opportunity to partner with the United Board to develop expertise in technology-assisted teaching and learning.
 These findings prompted the United Board to introduce a range of forums and training sessions to support innovative approaches, which have been enthusiastically received by Asian educators.
 United Board Program Officer Kevin Henderson, who has coordinated much of this programming, said "The balanced use of digital technology in education can provide a diverse set of ways to engage with educational content."
 It also opens new ways for teachers to connect with students, who already turn to computers or phones to access information and rely upon apps to manage their lives.
 "Technology can promote an inquiry-based style of learning," he said, which puts more of the responsibility for learning on students.
-It also changes the role of the teacher, from the lecturer who delivers information to a facilitator who helps students evaluate the value and accuracy of the information they discover online, apply their knowledge in ethical ways, and connect their learning to the needs of the local community or to social concerns.
+It also changes the role of the teacher, from the lecturer who delivers information